Inpex: Abadi

+The Abadi gas field is a natural gas field located in the Arafura Sea in Tanimbar, Mollucas, Indonesia.
+Inpex discovered it in 2000 when the Abadi-1 exploratory well was drilled, and then developed it.
+This marked the first discovery of crude oil and natural gas in the Arafura Sea.

 In November 2008, INPEX acquired a 100 per cent participating interest in the Masela Block in Indonesia.
-Gas was discovered in 2000 when the Abadi-1 exploratory well was drilled.
-This marked the first discovery of crude oil and natural gas in the Arafura Sea in Tanimbar, Mollucas, Indonesia.

 A development plan was submitted to the Indonesian government and subsequently approved.
-Preparatory measures for Front-End Engineering Design, set to begin in the first half of 2012, are currently in process.
+Preparatory measures for Front-End Engineering Design were in place in 2011.
+In 2012, production of natural gas and condensates was expected to begin in 2015.
+The total proven reserves of the Abadi gas field were around 10 trillion cubic feet (242 billion m3), and production was slated to be around 974 million cubic feet/day (2.74 million m3) in 2015.

-In 2017 the company is ready to start the Pre FEED phase and hold a joint workshop with SKK Migas.
+In 2017 the company was ready to start the Pre FEED phase and hold a joint workshop with SKK Migas.

 Eurasia region

 INPEX is a minority shareholder in the Kashagan Field in Kazakhstan and the Azeri-Chirag-Guneshli project, offshore Azerbaijan in the Caspian Sea.